E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 }
 ```

-The public `computeZHeight` will sum the mass thicknesses times $\alpha$ from the bottom later up, starting with the bottom elevation
+The public `computeZHeight` will sum the mass thicknesses times $\alpha$ from the bottom later up, starting with the bottom elevation.
-This will be done with a `parallel_scan` inside a `parallal_for over the mesh cells using hierarchical parallelism.
+This will be done with a `parallel_scan` inside a `parallel_for` over the mesh cells using hierarchical parallelism.
 ```c++
 void VertCoord::computeZHeight(const Array2DReal &ZInterface,
                                const Array2DReal &ZMid,